AFC Câmpulung Muscel: History

-Rucăr started the 2021–22 season with Bogdan Simion as head coach but replaced him for the second part of the season with Valentin Cocoș, who led the club finish 1st, one point ahead of Inter Câmpulung.
-The club secured promotion to the third league by defeating Dunărea Calafat, Dolj County winner, 2–1 on aggregate (1–1 at Calafat and 1–0 at Rucăr).
-The squad included, among others, Adrian Tănase, Valentin Vălimăreanu, Flavius Cataramă, Cristian Tănase, Marian Ciorciovel, Gabriel Jenaru, Gabriel Neacșu, Georgian Jenaru, Fernando Dobre, Andrei Pătrănoiu and Ioan Marinescu.
+Rucăr started the 2021–22 season with Bogdan Simion as head coach but replaced him in the second half of the season with Valentin Cocoș, who led the team to a county title, one point ahead of Inter Câmpulung, and secured promotion to the third league after defeating Dunărea Calafat, the Dolj County winners, following a 1–1 draw in Calafat and a 1–0 victory at Muscelul Stadium in Câmpulung.
+The squad included, among others, Vălimăreanu, Chirciu, Nica, Bălan, Turcin, Ghiță, Cataramă, Cr.
+Tănase, Ciorciovel, Neacșu, Dobre, Marinescu, Luca, Dascălu, Pătrănoiu, and brothers Gabriel and Ionuț Jenaru.

 After earning promotion to Liga III, the club was relocated to Câmpulung and renamed Muscelul Câmpulung Elite.
 Also, Alecsandru Popovici was appointed as the new head coach for the 2022–23 season.
 However, after a disappointing start, earning only four points in four matches, he was dismissed and replaced by Vasile Slăninoiu as player-coach.
 Slăninoiu led the team to a 9th-place finish in the first stage and 8th after the play-out round, barely avoiding relegation after being deducted three points following their withdrawal from the field in a match against Unirea Bascov.

 In the 2023–24 season, the club was renamed AFC Câmpulung Muscel and appointed Costin Lazăr as the new head coach.
 Although the team was in 1st place after ten rounds, Lazăr was dismissed.
 Vasile Slăninoiu served as interim coach until January 2024, when Mircea Diaconescu took over, leading the team to finish 1st in the first stage of Series V. However, Lazăr returned in April, guiding the team to stay at the top of the table and, after the series play-off round, securing qualification for the promotion play-offs.
-Câmpulung Muscel earned promotion to Liga II at the end of the season, defeating Vedița Colonești 2–1 on aggregate (0–0 away and 2–1 at home) and SCM Râmnicu Vâlcea 2–1 on aggregate (2–1 away and 0–0 at home) in the promotion play-offs.
+Câmpulung Muscel earned promotion to Liga II at the end of the season, defeating Vedița Colonești after a 0–0 away draw and a 2–1 home win after extra time, and Râmnicu Vâlcea with a 2–1 away win and a 0–0 home draw.